 Challenges for International Priests

-Accent training is not intended to "Americanize" the international priest or neutralize his accent so as to diminish his cultural identity.
-Rather, it aims to give the priest skills he can implement to communicate in his ministry more effectively.
+International priests want to be understood by their parishioners in order to minister to them effectively and build good relationships with them.
+Accent acquisition training is not to "Americanize" the international priest or neutralize his accent so as to diminish his cultural identity.
+Rather, it gives the priest skills he can implement to communicate in his ministry more effectively.

-This workshop training aims to give priests the skills needed to:
+Workshops aim to give priests the skills needed to:

-- proclaim the Gospel and other liturgical texts in a listener-friendly manner for North American audiences
+proclaim the Gospel and other liturgical texts in a listener-friendly manner for North American audiences

-- learn strategies for effective interpersonal communication in the United States.
+develop strategies for effective interpersonal communication in the United States.